nforgeio/neonKUBE/Doc/DEVELOPER.md

     * **Right-click** on **buildenv.cmd** and then **Run as adminstrator**
     * Close the CMD window when the script is finished

-20. Install the latest build of neonKUBE from [here](https://github.com/nforgeio/neonKUBE/releases)
+20. Install the latest release build of neonKUBE from [here](https://github.com/nforgeio/neonKUBE/releases)

 21. Restart Visual Studio (to pick up the environment changes).